 Actually, the struggle to attain the right to vote for women took nearly 100 years.
 Women such as Elizabeth Cady Stanton and Susan B. Anthony campaigned, wrote, gave speeches, were imprisoned and found whatever avenues they could to enlighten people and fight for women's suffrage.
 Isn't it amazing that this movement took so long to be successful, let alone that it was necessary.
 Who knows which of our ancestors supported in some way the groups and programs leading up to the success of 1920.

 Well, thinking of these times and the issues, it didn't take me long to connect the time frame to one person in my family.
-In 1910 when Otillia "Tillie" Kuhn Weber - 1913suffragettes were organizing protests and lobbying congress, my grandmother, Otillia "Tillie" Kuhn, was 19 years old.
+In 1910 when suffragettes were organizing protests and lobbying congress, my grandmother, Otillia "Tillie" Kuhn, was 19 years old.
 She was 29 years old in 1920 when these activities succeeded in opening the voting booth to women.
 No, I have no knowledge of Tillie being involved in any women's suffrage activities.
 I can't know exactly what her feelings or her actions were.
 But if we stop to take a closer look at my grandmother's life from 1910 to 1920, at the crescendo of the fight for women's right to vote, it could be interesting to contemplate what may have run through her mind.

 1910 - 1912: